ART FOR EVERYONE

 Creating art can be about more than just producing something you find aesthetically pleasing.
 It can also be about the process of creating art, which includes the mental and physical space that art creation can offer.
-Local Art Workshops is interested in fostering a sense of community through art, where artists can feel connected to each other as they create.
+Andrea Elena is interested in fostering a sense of community through art, where artists can feel connected to each other as they create.
 There is strong evidence that face-to-face interactions with people contributes to good health, and as such, opportunities to create a sense of community are quite valuable.
 When we let go of what we think art ought to be in the traditional sense, we open ourselves to what art can be in an exploratory sense.
 It can be a meditative and reflective space.
-The events offered by Local Art Workshops are meant to encourage art as a form of personal therapy.

 ART AS FLOW SPACE